rinkowei/OpenGLES_Examples/README.md

 ## Building

-The repository contains everything required to compile and build the examples on Windows,  using the Visual Studio compiler that supports C++17.
+The repository contains everything required to compile and build the examples on Windows,  using the Visual Studio compiler that supports C++14 at least.
 All required dependencies are included.

-- ##### compile option : Debug
+- ##### compile option : Debug, Release

-- ##### target platform : Win32
+- ##### target platform : Win32, Win64

 <img src="./images/windowslogo.png" alt="" height="30px"> **Windows**

 Use the provided CMakeLists.txt with CMake to generate a build configuration, e.g.:

 ```
-cmake -G "Visual Studio 16 2019" -A Win32
+cmake -G "Visual Studio 16 2019"
 ```

 ## Examples